rossme/marvel/README.md

 #### Why store favourite comics in the session?
 - Favourite comics are stored in the application session to simplify the application's use.

+#### Why no JWT?
+- We are using the session to keep track of the number of API requests, and we automatically login a fake user with devise.
+Therefore we need stateful tracking (dependent on server-side storage).
+- We would be unable to update the JWT with this user information.
+[More information](https://apibakery.com/blog/tech/no-jwt/)

 #### What's next?
 - Add frontend test coverage.